2i2c-org/team-compass/business-development/crm/hub-service.md

 + Specify addenda (statement of work; deliverables; ...)
 + Target: get to "ready to sign"

-### SOP: DocuSign Agreement
+### SOP: Dropbox Sign Agreement

-2i2c's Partnershps Team sends email to fsp@codeforscience.org requesting that the executable agreement be circulated for DocuSigning by all signatories.
+2i2c's Business Development Team sends email to fsp@codeforscience.org requesting that the executable agreement be circulated for Dropbox Sign by all signatories.

-CS&S arranges for DocuSign requests from signatories.
+CS&S arranges for Dropbox Sign requests from signatories. <partnerships@2i2c.org> is copied on the signature process.
+When the agreement is fully signed and executed, Dropbox Sign attaches a copy of the email and sends it to <partnerships@2i2c.org>

+CS&S will eventually (who? when?) update their Airtable with this signed agreement.
+2i2c will be able see this agreement through the `Contracts` table in the 2i2c Airtable.

+Business Development updates the Opportunity in the Airtable by
+- Adding the contract to the Opportunity
+- Changing the status to 'Closed-Won'
+- Celebrates the closing with a posting to the internal #dollar-wins Slack channel
+- The update to should be reviewed during the weekly BD Sales Sync meeting to ensure that this status change to closed-won has occured and there is a signed agreement added to Airtable if not done prior to the meeting.

+The changing of the status to Closed-Won by Business Development is the official hand off to Delivery Enablement.

+Delivery Enablement receives notics that an opportunity is now Closed-Won and performs the following
+- Create the corresponding Engagement
+- Validate that the metadata (contract amount, start dates, end dates) are consistent with both the opportunity metadata and the contract data.
+In the case of difference, the contract is the source of truth for an engagement.

 ## Partnership Phase SOPs

 ### SOP: Launch Meeting

-2i2c's Community and Partnerships Teams will work to specify standard operating procedures for kickoff events to launch partnerships.
+2i2c's Partnerships and Service team schedules and hosts a roll out meeting with the community.

 ### SOP: Invoicing